matrix-org/matrix-spec-proposals/proposals/4133-extended-profiles.md

 As per the current stable endpoint, it accepts an optional `field` query string parameter to request a single field.
 At time of writing, the Matrix specification says:

-> If no `field` was specified, the response should include the fields of the user’s profile that
+> If no `field` was specified, the response should include the fields of the user's profile that
 > can be made public, such as the display name and avatar.

 Given this wording, homeservers currently already have the flexibility to decide whether some